jessylou/Dell-Latitude-E7470-OpenCore-Ventura/README.md

 ## Special Note: this repository is not fully finished.
-But the EFI folder renames usable.
+But the EFI folder remains usable.

 # DELL Latitude E7470 OpenCore & Ventura